opentypejs/opentype.js/CONTRIBUTING.md

 3. Start the development server.
 This watches file changes and compiles and serves the page at http://localhost:8080/

     npm start

+4. Make some changes.
+When you're done, compile the production opentype.js and opentype.min.js using make:

+    make clean && make

+5. Commit your changes

+    git add --all && git commit

 ## How to Submit a Pull Request